bssam1996/Yaml-Task-Runner-Extension/README.md

 * `yaml-task-runner.exportToFile`: Add '> <filename>' at the end of the command to export the output to a file. eg. docker run -name '<task-name>' > <filename>
 * `yaml-task-runner.taskPath`: Path to the tasks array in the YAML file (e.g., 'build.spec.tasks').
 * `yaml-task-runner.identifierField`: Field name used to identify tasks (e.g., 'name').
+* `yaml-task-runner.disableHover`: Disabling the hover for the task name.
+If you want to disable the hover for the task name, set it to true.
+* `yaml-task-runner.disablePlayButtons`: Disabling the play buttons for the task name.
+If you want to disable the play buttons for the task name, set it to true.

 ## Known Issues